 UK Fiancé Visa Overview 2026

 The fiancé visa UK (officially called the "Fiancé(e) or Proposed Civil Partner visa") is designed for people who want to come to the UK to marry or form a civil partnership with their British or settled partner.
-Unlike the UK spouse visa, the fiancé visa is granted for 6 months and does not permit employment.
+Unlike the spouse settlement route, the fiancé visa is granted for 6 months and does not permit employment.
 After marrying in the UK, you must apply to switch to a spouse visa to continue your stay.

 Fiancé Visa UK Requirements 2026